AETHERWING eMOTORSPORTS // OPS

 06. Disciplinary Process

-6.1 The Strike System
+6.1 Strike System

-• Strike 1: Verbal Warning & Coaching.
+• Strike 1: Verbal warning and coaching.

-• Strike 3: Termination of Contract.
+• Strike 3: Termination of contract or roster removal.

-6.2 Major Infractions (Zero Tolerance)
+6.2 Major Infractions

 6.3 Probationary Period